Kimberly Johnston-Dodds, M.P.A., M.A.

 Marta M. Knight, M.A.

 Marta Knight holds a Master of Arts in Public History from California State University Sacramento (2005), and has a professional background in litigation support with an emphasis on water rights and land use.
 She assisted Kimberly Johnston-Dodds with research and digitization of primary documents for the California Research Bureau’s California Indian Historical Research Project, and wrote content for The History Channel’s “This Day in Presidential History” website module.
 Marta is currently a contract historical researcher and archivist for public and private entities.

 Chris Kuzak is an Architectural Historian with the California Department of Transportation.
 He holds Bachelor of Arts degrees in History and Philosophy from San Francisco State University, and a Master of Arts degree in Public History from California State University Sacramento.
 Chris has been professionally engaged in research on topics related to California history for fifteen years.

-Sarah Supahan is currently the Assistant Superintendent of the Trinity County Office of Education in Weaverville, CA. Sarah has been in the education field since 1986.
-Prior to her current position, she served in several rural school districts in four different counties of Northern California in the following positions: Indian Education and Native Language Director, Karuk Language Instructor, English and Social Studies Teacher, Principal, Charter School Director and District Superintendent.
+Sarah Supahan is retired County Superintendent of the Trinity County Office of Education (effective December 2022) in Weaverville, CA. Sarah has been in the education field since 1986.
+Prior to her public service as County Superintendent, she served in several rural school districts in four different counties of Northern California in the following positions: Indian Education and Native Language Director, Karuk Language Instructor, English and Social Studies Teacher, Principal, Charter School Director and District Superintendent.
 Sarah is the author of multiple publications and curricula highlighting Native Language instruction and Native history.
 She is the parent of three Karuk Tribal members, and grandparent to multiple grandchildren.
 She lives in Burnt Ranch, California.